 (B) The information required by subsection (a) of this section.

-(d) All earmarked grants shall be listed in the Budget Support Act to include the grantee name, grant amount, and purpose of the grant.
-Before the second reading of the Budget Support Act, the Council's Budget Director shall certify which grantees have met the requirements of subsection (a) of this section.
-Any grantee that has not met the requirements shall be removed from the Budget Support Act on second reading, and shall not receive funding through an earmarked grant.
+(d)(1) All earmarked grants shall be listed in the Budget Support Act to include the grantee name, grant amount, and purpose of the grant.

+(2) Before the second reading of the Budget Support Act, the Council's Budget Director shall certify which grantees have met the requirements of subsection (a) of this section.
+Any grantee that has not met the requirements shall be removed from the Budget Support Act on second reading and shall not receive funding through an earmarked grant.

+(e) This part shall not apply to funds or grants provided to instrumentalities of the District or entities that are named in the Local Budget Act.

 731. PROHIBITION ON CONSECUTIVE ALLOCATIONS.